-There are references to horse racing taking place in the Whitchurch area from the beginning of the eighteenth century until the middle of the nineteenth.
+There are references to horse racing taking place in the Whitchurch area from the beginning of the 18th century until the middle of the 19th.
 Racing was originally on the flat and took place on Prees Heath, although there was not a designated race track.
-Generally the races were 2 or 3 day events, and depended upon local gentry to organise the event and fund the prizes.
+Generally the races were two or three day events and depended upon local gentry to organise the gathering and fund the prizes.

 The judicious Mr. Heber has undoubtedly given an account of Prees races, where there was but little diversion or company, and Tom Bycott and Mr. Pytts are stewards elect.
 Our Roodee races are to be the 3rd and 4th July, and a considerable subscription, I am told, is made.
 The expectation of these last must undoubtedly have hurt Whitchurch races very materially.

 However a website (www.greyhoundderby.com) which lists operating dates of race courses states that Whitchurch races started in 1762 and gives the following information:-

 The first meeting at Whitchurch in Shropshire was on 2nd and 3rd June 1762